3-manifolds/SnapPy/doc-source/installing.rst

 - `Togl <http://togl.sf.net>`_: a 3d widget for Tk.
 For OS X and Linux, there are pre-built binaries of this in the snappy subdirectory, e.g. snappy/linux2-tk8.4.
+For Linux these are built for 32-bit kernels.
+If they don't work for you, try untarring the files snappy/linux2-*-x86_64.tar.gz which are built for 64-bit kernels.
-If these don't work, you'll need to edit or follow "build_togl.sh" to build Togl directly, and create the appropriate subdirectory of snappy.
+  If these don't work either, you'll  need to edit or follow "build_togl.sh" to build Togl directly, and create the appropriate subdirectory of snappy.